- Which projects receive priority consideration?

 When is the final report due?Grantees should submit their narrative report and financial statement within three months of completing the project.
 Final reports must be received before a new application for funding can be reviewed.

-What type of photo documentation should I submit?Send up to 12 photographs of your exchange to TMU via email or on CD.
-Because images may be used for publication in our annual report, they should have a resolution of at least 300 dpi and print dimensions of about 3” x 5”.
+What type of photo documentation should I submit?You can send photographs to TMU via email or CD.
+Because images may be used for publication in our annual report, they should have a resolution of at least 300 dpi.
 Please also include the following information, keyed to each photograph:

 - Names, titles, and organizational affiliations (if known) of people in the photograph